scottrlarson/profession/content/updates/update-avoiding-data-loss.md

 +++
-title = "5 Self-correcting computer habits to learn to avoid losing work" summary = "How to protect yourself from losing data where backing up can't always help you" date = 2022-12-20T08:38:47-08:00 draft = false
+title = "5 Self-correcting computer habits to avoid losing work" summary = "How to protect yourself from losing data where backing up can't always help you" date = 2022-12-20T08:38:47-08:00 draft = false